VCU-Soft-Functional-Materials-Lab/Peel-Trace-Evaluation-for-Soft-Substrates/README.md

 ## Citation and license

+This repository is distributed under the Apache License 2.0.
+See [`LICENSE`](LICENSE) for the full license text.

-The repository includes a `CITATION.cff`, Apache-2.0 license, bundled Scotch Tape validation file, manuscript-baseline method profile, and notebook workflow for reproducible peel-trace analysis.
+Citation information is provided in [`CITATION.cff`](CITATION.cff).
+The repository also includes the bundled Scotch Tape validation file, manuscript-baseline method profile, and notebook workflow for reproducible peel-trace analysis.

 ## Software archive